What is the best pickup truck?

 Ford dominates the commercial vehicle market in the UK, and the Ranger is the market leader when it comes to new pickup truck sales in Britain.
 That means there are a lot of great used examples to choose from.

-Originally launched in 2011, the current version of the Ranger was updated in 2016 and then fully revised in 2019, so that's why you'll see ones that all have the same basic shape but look very different, particularly from the front.
+Originally launched in 2011, the current generation of the Ranger was updated in 2016 and then heavily revised in 2019, so that's why you'll see ones that all have the same basic shape but look very different, particularly from the front.

-Nissan have become one of the main players in the UK pickup market, and the Navara is an excellent load-lugger with a reputation for durability.
+Nissan became one of the main players in the UK pickup market before they withdrew the Navara completely in 2021.
+It was a shame to see it go, as the Navara is an excellent load-lugger with a reputation for durability.

-The third generation, on sale since 2016, provided a further step up in terms of interior quality and in particular technology, with the driving experience becoming more car-like than ever before.
+The third generation, on sale from 2016 to 2021, provided a further step up in terms of interior quality and in particular technology, with the driving experience becoming more car-like than ever before.

-It has always been a bit agricultural though, and the seventh generation, on sale in the UK right up until 2016, was only really plush enough for family transport if you went for higher spec Invincible or Invincible X models, which in fairness were the most popular anyway, so there are plenty of used Hilux trucks around.
+It has always been a bit agricultural though, and the seventh generation, on sale in the UK until 2016, was only really plush enough for family transport if you went for higher spec Invincible or Invincible X models.
+These versions turned out to be the most popular anyway, so there are plenty of used Hilux trucks around.

-Like the Navara, the latest generation Hilux, on sale from 2016, offered a huge step up in terms of interior quality and driver technology.
+Like the Navara, the latest generation Hilux, on sale from 2016 (and facelifted in 2021), offered a huge step up in terms of interior quality and driver technology.
 The cabin is very SUV-like, but it retains the toughness (both inside and out) you would expect from a Hilux.